samlin001/asd-codelabs/codelab1/README.md

 ## Create a VM
 Now, let's create a VM with a custom image for development.
-By using a custom image you can skip many setup steps.
+By using a custom image you can skip many set up steps.
 In this example, we use the custom image:
 **asd-android11-qpr2**.
 Wich includes all the software required for Android system development:
   - Linux: ubuntu 18.04